 Going to the salon may be in your best interest, especially if you have a larger bridal party.
 There will be more stylists on hand and you will get finished sooner

-- Additional options for choice of stylists to work with, as opposed to one hairstylist coming to your house.
+- Additional options for choice of hair stylist to work with, as opposed to one hairstylist coming to your house.

-- Unless they have a seperate getting ready bridal suite, hair salons are not typically the ideal place to shoot bridal details like the dress, shoes, jewelry, or other detail photos.
+- Unless they have a separate getting ready bridal suite, hair salons are not typically the ideal place to shoot bridal details like the wedding gown, shoes, jewelry, or other detail photos.

 - As a salon is a business, you will most likely have to adhere to business hours.
 Unless you are able to arrange for an earlier open time.

 What to Wear While Getting Ready